EdDataScienceEES/tutorial-orla03/README.md

 __Data:__

-The `trees` data is part of the `ggeffects` package built into R and the `dragons` data was extracted from [this tutorial,](https://github.com/ourcodingclub/CC-Linear-mixed-models/tree/master) which can be found on the [coding club website.](https://ourcodingclub.github.io/tutorials/mixed-models/)
+The `trees` data is part of the `ggeffects` package built into R and the `dragons` data was extracted from [this tutorial,](https://github.com/ourcodingclub/CC-Linear-mixed-models/tree/master) which can be found on the [coding club website.](https://ourcodingclub.github.io/tutorials/mixed-models/) The challenge section, uses a linear model built in this [tutorial](https://ourcodingclub.github.io/tutorials/mixed-models/) to be applied using the outcomes of this tutorial.